rishabhk108/MLClass/Spring22/README.md

 - Final Project (30%)

 ## Syllabus
-- Intreoduction and About ML
+- Introduction and About ML
 - Regression (Linear and Polynomial)
 - Perceptron
 - Support Vector Machines